Version 4.0 - March 19, 2015

 The pavilion planned for the New York World's Fair was designed by a committee that consisted of a select group of Poland's finest artists and architects.
 Their aim was to present Poland as a modern country with a long history, a people who had a place within the fraternity of nations.
 Chosen as Commissioner General to manage the pavilion exhibit was Stephen de Ropp, who already had extensive experience from his directorship of the annual Poznan Trade Fair.

 The pavilion, built on Flushing Meadows was a very fine example of early twentieth century modernistic architecture.
 There was also a separate building housing a Polish-cuisine restaurant, where waitresses in folk costume served customers.
 In front was a spectacular 50 meter (142 foot) lattice tower covered with shield-like crests, suggesting a medieval fortress.
 Pools ran alongside to form a symbolic moat.
 This imposing facade served as a backdrop to an equestrian stature of Poland's warrior-king Wladyslaw Jagiello.
-The fact that under Jagiello's leadership, Lithuanian and Polish forces dealt a decisive blow to the encroaching power of the Teutonic Knights in 1410 was not lost on the German participants in the fair.
+The fact that under Jagiello's leadership, Lithuanian and Polish forces dealt a decisive blow to the encroaching power of the Teutonic Knights in 1410 was not lost on the German visitors to the fair.

 Within, the latest and brightest of Poland's technological achievement was displayed to fit into the fair's World of Tomorrow theme.
 No effort was spared in providing the best examples among Poland's industrial products and inventions.
 Notable among these were two scale models of steam locomotives that reflected current Polish production.
 They were meticulously crafted and each was a tour-de-force of the model-maker's art with every rivet, valve and gear faithfully rendered.